 Sugar Cookie Crust:

-- one box Immaculate Baking Co.
+- 1 box Immaculate Baking Co.
 Gluten-Free Classic Sugar Cookie Mix

 - 1 tsp Vanilla Extract

-- 16oz Neufchâtel Cream Cheese, room temp (or ⅓ less fat Cream Cheese)
+- 16 oz Neufchâtel Cream Cheese (or ⅓ less fat Cream Cheese; room temp)

 - ½ cup Fresh Strawberry Puree

-- 2 tsp Vanilla Paste* (I used homemade!)
+- 2 tsp Vanilla Paste or Vanilla Extract

 - 1 packed tsp Lemon Zest